dmlc/gluon-nlp/scripts/bert/index.rst

 The batch size can be specified via --test_batch_size option, and accuracy can be checked setting --check_accuracy.

 When using GPU and data type FP16 (--dtype float16), we recommend to use MXNET_FC_TRUE_FP16=1 for boosting performance.
-Moreover, you can use a custom graph pass for BERT, via --custom_pass [custom_pass_file], to improve the performance on GPU.
-To generate the pass you can run setup.py within the BERT scripts directory.
+Moreover, custom graph pass for BERT can be used via --custom_pass_lib [custom_pass_library] and --custom_passes [space_seperated_names_of_passes_to_apply], to improve the performance on GPU.
+To generate the pass library setup.py script can be run within the BERT scripts directory.
 These GPU optimizations require MXNet version 1.7 or higher.

 BERT for Sentence or Tokens Embedding